RubenJachtDigital/ga4-server-side-tagging/README.md

 # GA4 Server-Side Tagging for WordPress and WooCommerce

-A comprehensive WordPress plugin that provides advanced server-side tagging for Google Analytics 4 (GA4) with GDPR compliance, bot detection, A/B testing, click tracking, and enterprise-level privacy features.
-Fully compatible with WordPress, WooCommerce, and optimized for Cloudflare hosting.
+A comprehensive WordPress plugin that provides advanced server-side tagging for Google Analytics 4 (GA4) with **enterprise-grade security**, GDPR compliance, bot detection, A/B testing, click tracking, and **JWT Auth encryption**.
+Fully compatible with WordPress, WooCommerce, and optimized for Cloudflare hosting with **AES-256-GCM encryption** for secure data transmission.

 ## 🌟 Features